SystemsApproach/ops/intro.rst

     with minimal disruption to the service delivered to end-users.
-ISSU generally implies the ability to incrementally roll-out (and roll-back) an upgrade, but is specifically a requirement on individual components (as opposed to the underlying platform used to manage a set of components).
+ISSU generally implies the ability to incrementally roll-out (and roll-back) an upgrade, but is specifically a requirement on individual components (as opposed to the platform used to manage a set of components).

 * **Monitoring & Telemetry:** Collecting data from system components